KatarzynaConnell/Iris-Project-2019/README.md

 ### 2. Dataset Summary

-2.1 The data set contains 150 observations of iris flowers (sample of first and last 10 lines is shown below).
+2.1 Using 'shape' and 'groupin by size' command it can be checked that the data set contains 150 iris flowers with the distribution of 50 samples per specie.

+2.2 The 'head' and 'tail' command have been used to present the first and the last 10 lines in the set.
 There are four columns of measurements of the flowers in centimeters.
 The sepal is larger, lower petal and the petal is the upper petal.
 The fifth column is the species of the flower observed.

 <img width="393" alt="Data_sample" src="https://user-images.githubusercontent.com/47403763/56863832-4fc6c580-69b3-11e9-8400-87ac44bcd959.PNG">

-2.2 The statistical summary figures for each attribute include count, mean, max and min a well as some percntiles.
+2.3 I used 'describe' command to see the statistical summary figures for each attribute including count, mean, max and min a well as some percntiles.
 We can see that all of the numerical values have the same scale (centimeters) and similar ranges between 0 and 8 centimeters.

 <img width="353" alt="Column_stats" src="https://user-images.githubusercontent.com/47403763/56864216-c2d23b00-69b7-11e9-9f13-9d79d4eb0cea.PNG">

-2.3 The Mean, Maximum and Minimum value for each of the species give us better understanding of the size attributes of each specie:
+2.4 The Mean, Maximum and Minimum functions were used for each of the species to give at first glance better understanding of the size attributes of each specie:

 Mean for each of the species' attributes: